Forensic Architecture: History

-In 2015, in partnership with Amnesty International, Forensic Architecture collected and analysed mobile phone footage of hundreds of explosions in the city of Rafah, Gaza, during the city's 'Black Friday' of 1 August 2014.
-By analysing the shape and movement of bomb clouds captured in mobile phone footage, Forensic Architecture's researchers located and mapped hundreds of Israeli strikes on the city.
+In 2015, in partnership with Amnesty International, FA collected and analysed mobile phone footage of hundreds of explosions in the city of Rafah, Gaza, during the city's 'Black Friday' of 1 August 2014.
+By analysing the shape and movement of bomb clouds captured in mobile phone footage, FA's researchers located and mapped hundreds of Israeli strikes on the city.
 The investigation exposed the Israeli military directive known as the Hannibal Directive, leading to its discontinuation.

-In 2016, Forensic Architecture was awarded further funding by the European Research Council.
-That year, again in partnership with Amnesty International, Forensic Architecture conducted an investigation into Syria's Saydnaya Prison, interviewing surviving detainees who had been blindfolded or kept in darkness for most of the years they had spent in the space, and reconstructing the dimensions of the prison through a process of 'ear witnessing' and digital modelling.
+In 2016, FA was awarded further funding by the European Research Council.
+That year, again in partnership with Amnesty International, FA conducted an investigation into Syria's Saydnaya Prison, interviewing surviving detainees who had been blindfolded or kept in darkness for most of the years they had spent in the space, and reconstructing the dimensions of the prison through a process of 'ear witnessing' and digital modelling.

-In 2017, Forensic Architecture produced a video investigation into the presence of a member of the German intelligence services at the scene of the 2006 killing by neo-Nazis of a Turkish internet cafe owner.
-Forensic Architecture conducted physical experiments which cast doubt on the testimony of the secret service agent.
+In 2017, FA produced a video investigation into the presence of a member of the German intelligence services at the scene of the 2006 killing by neo-Nazis of a Turkish internet cafe owner.
+FA conducted physical experiments which cast doubt on the testimony of the secret service agent.
 The results of their video and written reports were ultimately referenced in both federal and state parliamentary inquiries in Germany, as well as the trial of the remaining NSU members in Munich.

-In April 2018, it was announced that Forensic Architecture were one of four nominees for the 2018 Turner Prize for their work relating to the killing of Yacoub Abu Al-Qia'an in Umm al-Hiran, but ultimately they lost out to iPhone artist Charlotte Prodger.
+In April 2018, it was announced that FA were one of four nominees for the 2018 Turner Prize for their work relating to the killing of Yacoub Abu Al-Qia'an in Umm al-Hiran, but ultimately they lost out to iPhone artist Charlotte Prodger.

-In May 2018, in partnership with Bellingcat and Venezuelan journalists, Forensic Architecture collected, timed, and located nearly 70 pieces of evidence related to El Junquito raid, including videos, photographs, leaked audio of police radio communications and official statements, asking for more material to determine if rebel police officer Óscar Pérez and his companions were victims of extrajudicial killings.
+In May 2018, in partnership with Bellingcat and Venezuelan journalists, FA collected, timed, and located nearly 70 pieces of evidence related to the El Junquito raid, including videos, photographs, leaked audio of police radio communications and official statements, asking for more material to determine if rebel police officer Óscar Pérez and his companions were victims of extrajudicial killings.

-Fellows and PhD students who have been part of the Forensic Architecture programme include Susan Schuppli, John Palmesino, Lorenzo Pezzani and Charles Heller (co-founders of the Forensic Oceanography project), Lawrence Abu Hamdan, Anselm Franke, Ayesha Hameed, Thomas Keenan, Paulo Tavares, Francesco Sebregondi, Maayan Amir, Ariel Caine and Stefanos Levidis.
+Fellows and PhD students who have been part of the FA programme include Susan Schuppli, John Palmesino, Lorenzo Pezzani and Charles Heller (co-founders of the Forensic Oceanography project), Lawrence Abu Hamdan, Anselm Franke, Ayesha Hameed, Thomas Keenan, Paulo Tavares, Francesco Sebregondi, Maayan Amir, Ariel Caine and Stefanos Levidis.

 In 2019 as part of the Whitney Biennial, the group created a video piece critical of Whitney trustee member Warren Kanders.
 The video detailed Kanders' involvement in a company that produces tear gas used against nonviolent democratic protestors across the world.
 Kanders resigned from his position as Whitney board member shortly after the exhibition opened.